HPCE/hpce-2018-cw1/readme_linux.md

 ----------------------------

-I would suggest setting up a virtual machine rather than a full install of Linux, unless you want the experience.
-Dual booting can be useful, but you might find it gets in the way a bit.
+I would suggest setting up a virtual machine rather than a full install of Linux, at least to start with.
+Later on if you want to access your GPU from within Linux it will need to be native, but the idea is that later on we well use GPUs in AWS, so the performance of _your_ GPU is less interesting.
+Dual booting can be useful, but you might find it gets in the way a bit at first - try not to get blocked on creating a perfect install of Linux _before_ doing the first coursework.

 You'll need some kind of virtualisation software in order to run the VM.
 There are a few options: